2025 Snooker Shoot Out

-The 2025 Snooker Shoot Out (officially the 2025 9Club Snooker Shoot Out) is an upcoming professional snooker tournament that will take place from 10 to 13 December 2025 at the Tower Circus in Blackpool, England, where the tournament was previously held from 2011 to 2015.
-The 16th consecutive edition of the tournament since it was revived in 2011, it will be the 10th ranking event of the 202526 season, following the 2025 UK Championship and preceding the 2025 Scottish Open.
-The tournament is played under a variation of the standard rules of snooker, with each match contested over a single within a maximum of 10 minutes.
+The 2025 Snooker Shoot Out (officially the 2025 9Club Snooker Shoot Out) was a professional snooker tournament that took place from 10 to 13 December 2025 at the Tower Circus in Blackpool, England, where the tournament was previously held from 2011 to 2015.
+The 16th consecutive edition of the tournament since it was revived in 2011, it was the 10th ranking event of the 202526 season, following the 2025 UK Championship and preceding the 2025 Scottish Open.
+It was broadcast by TNT Sports in the United Kingdom and Ireland, by Eurosport in mainland Europe, by local channels in China and elsewhere in Asia, and by WST Play in all other territories.
+The winner received £50,000 from a total prize fund of £171,000.

-Tom Ford will be the defending champion, having defeated Liam Graham 3128 in the 2024 final.